MehdiAbdellaoui/ScalableML-Lab2/README.md

 ## Training pipeline

 The training pipeline downloads our processed data set and a processor from Huggingface and then creates a data collator.
-It then defines the wer metric to use for testing and downloads a pretrained whisper model.
+It then defines the *WER* metric to use for testing and downloads a pretrained whisper model.
 Finally we define training parameters and start the training.
 The training is done in 4000 steps and use checkpoints uploaded to Huggingface.

 ## Inference pipeline